Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Torsion-Free -Structures on the Generalised Kummer Construction

 \section{Torsion-Free $G_2$-Structures on the Generalised Kummer Construction}

 In the two articles \cite{Joyce1996}, Joyce constructed the first examples of manifolds with holonomy equal to $G_2$.
-The idea is to start with the flat $7$-torus, which admits a flat $G_2$-structure.
+One starts with the flat $7$-torus, which admits a flat $G_2$-structure.
 A quotient of the torus by maps preserving the $G_2$-structure still carries a flat $G_2$-structure, but has \emph{singularities}.
 The maps are carefully chosen, so that the singularities are modelled on $T^3 \times \C^2/\{\pm 1\}$.
-By the results of \cref{section:analysis-on-eguchi-hanson}, $T^3 \times \C^2/\{\pm 1\}$ has a one-parameter family of resolutions $T^3 \times X \rightarrow T^3 \times \C^2/\{\pm 1\}$, where $X$ denotes the Eguchi-Hanson space, and the parameter defines the size of a minimal sphere in $X$.
-We can define a smooth manifold by glueing these resolutions over the singularities in the quotient of the torus.
+By the results of \cref{section:analysis-on-eguchi-hanson}, $T^3 \times \C^2/\{\pm 1\}$ has a family of resolutions $T^3 \times \XEH \rightarrow T^3 \times \C^2/\{\pm 1\}$ depending on one real parameter, where $\XEH$ denotes the Eguchi-Hanson space, and the parameter defines the size of a minimal sphere in $\XEH$.
+We can define a smooth manifold by gluing these resolutions over the singularities in the quotient of the torus.

-$T^3 \times X$ carries the product $G_2$-structure from \cref{section:product-g2-structure}.
+The product manifold $T^3 \times \XEH$ carries the product $G_2$-structure from \cref{equation:product-g2-structure}.
 That means we have two torsion-free $G_2$-structures on our glued manifold: one coming from flat $T^7$, and the product $G_2$-structure near the resolution of the singularities.
 We will interpolate between the two to get one globally defined $G_2$-structure.
 This will no longer be torsion-free, but it will have small enough torsion in the sense of \cref{theorem:original-torsion-free-existence-theorem}.
 This is the argument that was used in \cite{Joyce1996} to prove the existence of a torsion-free $G_2$-structure, and the construction of this $G_2$-structure with small torsion is the content of \cref{subsection:resolutions-of-t7-gamma}.

 \Cref{subsection:the-laplacian-on-r3-times-X,subsection:the-laplacian-on-M,subsection:the-existence-theorem} give an alternative proof of the existence of a torsion-free $G_2$-structure on this glued manifold.